 Sure.
 We’d all love the convenience and practicality of an auto body rotisserie, but many can’t due to either budget, space, or both — decent automotive rotisseries cost between $1,000 and $2,000.

 Building your own automotive rotisserie costs upwards of $500 to do it well, and we don’t mean sketchy solution using Harbor Freight engine stands.
-If you’d rather build a steel rotisserie, check out these free detailed plans (PDF) from Red Wing Steel Works.
+If you’d instead build a steel rotisserie, check out these free detailed plans (PDF) from Red Wing Steel Works.

 DIY Wooden Tip-Over Jig and Plans

-Call it what you like: tip-over jig, wooden rotisserie, redneck rotisserie, rollover jig, whatever this is a solid solution for easily accessing the bottom-side of your ride on the cheap.
+Call it what you like: tip-over jig, wooden rotisserie, redneck rotisserie, rollover jig, whatever.
+This is a solid solution for easily accessing the bottom side of your ride on the cheap.

 RestoCar shows you how they built a wooden tip-over jig for their 1971 Chevy Camaro project car as an alternative to purchasing a rotisserie.